 This research will involve using a variety of bioinformatic, genetic, cell and molecular biology techniques.
 All research students acquire basic research skills and a knowledge of techniques, as well as training in specialist disciplines.

 I have research collaborations with AgResearch and Waikato Hospital.

-- Forrester-Gauntlett, Blaise (in progress).
+- Forrester-Gauntlett, Blaise (submitted).
 Using Pluripotent stem cells for determining the cellular basis of hearing loss.